Charles de Prunelé, Baron d'Esneval: Arrest of Anthony Babington

 D'Esneval left Scotland in August 1586.
 Soon after his return to London, the arrest of Anthony Babington was announced.
 D'Esneval and Châteauneuf both describe celebratory bonfires and the ringing of church bells.
 They had an audience with Elizabeth I at Windsor Castle.
 After five days in London, D'Esneval went to Rye to get a boat and return to the French court to relate the details to Henry III.
+Francis Walsingham sent intercepted letters from d'Esneval and Châteauneu to Thomas Phelippes for deciphering.

 D'Esneval wrote a memorandum for Henry III about the discovery of the Babington Plot.
 He wrote that some of the men serving him and Châteauneuf were arrested during the search for Babington in London.
 He had heard that Babington was found hiding in a wood (he was at St John's Wood and taken at Harrow on 14 August), that Mary had been taken to Tixall, that her secretaries Claude Nau and Gilbert Curle were arrested, and Bess Pierrepont (Nau's fiancé) had been (or would be) taken to the Tower of London.
 There was speculation that the female prisoner alleged to be in the Tower was not Pierrepont, but Mary herself.
 One of Mary's cipher clerks (Nau's niece's husband), Jérôme Pasquier, had been taken to the Tower from Chartley, and Francis Walsingham was considering bringing Mary to London.

+D'Esneval heard that a copy of Mary's will had been discovered, in which she gave her title to England and Scotland to the King of Spain.
+He thought this was announced to turn her son James VI against her.

 D'Esneval wrote letters with similar news for Courcelles who had stayed in Scotland.
 Elizabeth was angry that Courcelles remained at the Scottish court.
 At first, D'Esneval thought the Babington affair might blow over, being only the "special affection which some young (Jesuit) gentlemen students had to the religion rather than an enterprise against the state".

 Henry III wrote to James VI on 2 November 1586 about his good news and the "ill news of his mother" received from D'Esneval.
 Henry III hoped that James VI would, in all his communications with Elizabeth, ensure the safety of his mother.
 Courcelles would remain in Scotland as his diplomat.